vframeio/_vcat_archived/README.md

 ### vsearch

-The FAISS-based image search engine lives in `~/vcat/sis/` directory.
+The FAISS-based image search engine lives in `~/vcat/vsearch/` directory.
 This is a flask server which runs seperately from the main Django app.
 Instructions for installing everything are there, including another requirements.txt.
 This may be moved into its own repo at some point.
+Instructions for setting up vsearch can be found in that folder's readme.

-If using vsearch, please run its fixtures:
+If using vsearch with vcat, please run its fixtures:

 ```
 python manage.py loaddata document_tag